Kyubs1610/The-Weather-Application/README.md

 #### 🌼 Nice to haves (in no specific order)

 - Remember the user choice on subsequent visits
-- Allow the user to compare the weather in two cities
 - Use the API of https://unsplash.com/ to show a photo of the city they entered in the form.
 - Display a line graph of temperature over time using a library such as [Chart.js](https://www.chartjs.org)